 We got to visit Hammerhead Gulch for two dives, which was special to the crew since they had spent several months moored there during the worst of the pandemic.
 They were very familiar with the reef, and excited to share it with us.
 By far one of my favorite dive sites, I followed a sea turtle around, got my picture taken with a friendly stingray, and even got to see a red-tipped sea goddess.

 My week at sea was unfortunately wrapping up and coming to an end.
 The photo contest was so impressive!
 I had no idea that there were such talented photographers onboard.
 We voted on the winners, and then the photo slide show that the crew had put together throughout the week started.
 It was great – and hilarious!

 The video was a lot of fun, too.
-I was so glad they had taken the time to document such an amazing trip (and do all the work editing, too) for us – and especially those of us without underwater cameras.
+I was so glad they had taken the time to document such an amazing trip for us (and do all the work editing, too) – and especially those of us without underwater cameras.